abitofhelp/servicelib/transaction/README.md

 The WithTransaction function is a helper function for executing a function within a transaction.
 It creates a new transaction, executes the provided function, and then executes the transaction.

-See the [WithTransaction example](../EXAMPLES/transaction/saga/with_transaction_example.go) for a complete, runnable example of how to use the WithTransaction function.
+See the [Basic Usage example](../EXAMPLES/transaction/basic_usage_example/README.md) for a complete, runnable example of how to use the WithTransaction function.

 #### AddOperation